nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 Managing translations directly in the code can get messy.
 A better way is to load translations from `.ftl` files.

-> The bundler must support importing `.ftl` files as strings:
->
-> - For [Vite](https://vitejs.dev/) you can add `?raw` to your import like in the example below.
-> - For [Rollup](https://rollupjs.org/) you can add [rollup-plugin-string](https://www.npmjs.com/package/rollup-plugin-string)
->   to your configuration.

 <ExampleTranslationFiles />

 ## Multiple languages

-With the basics in place we can now extend this to multiple languages.
-This example shows selection of the desired language and provides a fallback to the auto-detected language from the browser.
+We can now extend this to multiple languages.
+Let's add a selection for the desired language and fallback to the auto-detected language of the browser.

 > This example will fail when used with server-side rendering (SSR) because during
 > SSR the component cannot use browser-only globals like `navigator.languages`.